 Maybe you think that KWR offers an inspiring work environment, but our current vacancy list doesn’t have anything that suits you directly?
 Then we invite you to send us an open application to Vacancy@kwrwater.nl.
 We are always on the lookout for new talent!

 Work placements, study completion or doctoral work

 Are you a student or are you planning to do doctoral work?
 We have several trainee and doctoral-work positions available every year.
-If you’re a student you can complete and submit the online application form, after which we will contact you.
+If you’re a student you can send a motivation letter and CV to Vacancy@kwrwater.nl.
 If you’re a future doctoral candidate you can contact our Principal Scientists for orientation on a possible KWR doctoral-work path.

 Experts talk about working at KWR

 ‘There’s a very open work atmosphere at KWR, with lots of room to give feedback on each other’s work.
 My colleagues come from all sorts of scientific backgrounds.
 What’s great is that they are temperamentally curious.
 New ideas are welcomed with enthusiasm.
 It’s an inspiring environment that offers lots of opportunities for you to grow.’

 ‘What’s interesting about the work at KWR, is that we tackle a number of different themes and work in a multidisciplinary manner.
 You go beyond your own area of specialisation.
 We have an integrated view of the water sector’s challenges.
 It is not simply a matter of technical solutions, but you also research, for example, what effect they have at the level of the citizen.
 This makes for very dynamic work.’Claudia Agudelo-Vera PhD MSc

 ‘Before, I worked for a consulting firm.
 I came to KWR because I really wanted to do research.
 But besides the research, I also still do consulting work for organisations, based on my research.
 There’s a switch from theory to practice: it’s a nice balance.’